chrisbiegay/points/README.md

 A full report can be found in `build/reports/tests/test/index.html`.

 ### Option 2: IntelliJ
-With the project open in IntelliJ, right-click on `src/test` and choose the option to run the tests.
+With the project open in IntelliJ, right-click on the `src/test` folder and choose the option to run the tests.

 ### Option 3: Docker
 Open a terminal to the project root and run: